 Include pamphlets on prominent local features like theaters, national parks or historical sights.

 For extra flair, offer a welcome basket when every guest arrives at your rental property.
 This doesn’t have to be an expensive basket in any way, but a simple collection of local goodies – candies, coffee, wine, postcards – is a compelling way to welcome your guests to the area and leave a lasting first impression.
 Your welcome basket can include:

 - Personalized gifts

-9. Transfers and tours > > Instead of making travelers book these services elsewhere, partner with any local businesses and include them as > add-ons.
-There are different types of transfers and tours you could offer, such as: > > - Airport pick up/drop off
+9. Transfers and tours

+Instead of making guests book these services elsewhere, partner with a local business and include them as add-ons.
+There are different types of transfers and tours you could offer, such as:

+- Airport pick up/drop off